michaelcloran/shooter/README.md

 screen shot taken from mobile landscape<br>
 ![Screenshot](assets/readme_images/game-playing-area-mobile-landscape.png)<br>

-- The Game Over Page<br>
+- ### The Game Over Page<br>

 On the Game Over page if your score is higher than the highest score held in a Cookie then you are congratulated and if not your score is just displayed.
-If you have the highest score then the Cookie is updated for next personal best!!.
+If you have the highest score then the Cookie is updated for next personal best!!.Also from this screen it is possible to play the game again by clicking on the Play again button.

 ![Screenshot](assets/readme_images/game-over-page.png)<br>

 - The 404 Error Page<br>
 ![Screenshot](assets/readme_images/404_page.png)<br>

-- Features left to implement<br>
+- ### Features left to implement<br>
 The game works well.
 The game when used on a mobile if you do a touch screen select and move gesture then the controls get a little confused.
 I am currently unsure how to fix this gesture.
 If the buttons are clicked the ship can move left and right and shoot.
 I have chosen to have the player continually scroll left or right as with buttons it hard to continually click the button and move!!.
 Note that on a desktop I notice some flicker.
 This would be fixed by double buffering.
 Another thing that should be added is GamePad functionality.
 This would truely make the game more playable and then I could on the mobile get the user interface to work similar to a desktop!!.
 <hr>
 <p align="right">